MarcelHacker/opensim-deadlift-techniques/README.md

 # Learnings

-The scaling pose has to match the model generic pose!
+The scaling pose and the dynamic markerpositions have to match the model (generic) pose!

 # VICON Export